September 25, 2025

 Also Read: Understanding Uber Eats Restaurant Payments

+Restaurants choose a plan based on how much exposure they want in the app and how much commission they are willing to pay.
 Understanding the various plans and fee structures offered by Uber Eats can help you choose the best option for your business based on your goals, budget, and desired level of exposure.

 This is the lowest-cost marketplace option.
 Your business appears in the app, and customers can order delivery or pickup through Uber Eats.

-Rates and small add-on fees can vary by city and by whether an order is on an “Uber One” promotion or other special program.
-Running the simple math above on your average order value shows quickly which plan makes sense for your margins.
+Rates and small add-on fees can vary by city and by whether an order is part of an Uber One promotion or other platform programs.
+Running this simple math using your average order value can quickly show which Uber Eats plan makes the most sense for your restaurant’s margins.

 Also Read: Why Food Costs More on Uber Eats Than In-Restaurant